aseaday/jrule/README.md

 Rule.js
 ===

-Rule.js is a calc driver for rule engine.
+Rule.js is a fast calculator for rule engine.
 Because there is no good package for rule engine.

 ### Summary
 In an rule engine, a simple rule could be like:

 ```json